open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.ResourceDetectors.AWS/README.md

 ## Usage

-You can configure Container resource detector to the `TracerProvider` with the following EC2 example below.
+You can configure AWS resource detector to the `TracerProvider` with the following EC2 example below.

 ```csharp